lenovo/Intelligent-network-controller/README.md

 __Key IT Benefits__:

-* __Simple__: Lenovo TNC is designed with simplicity in mind.
+* __Simple__: Lenovo Controller is designed with simplicity in mind.
 It is easy to learn, intuitive to use, and well automated for a simple day-1 setup with orchestration systems such as Redhat Openstack and Lenovo ThinkCloud.

-* __Open__: Lenovo TNC is developed off the OpenContrail open-source project and community of developers and users.
+* __Open__: Lenovo Controller is developed off the OpenContrail open-source project and community of developers and users.
 It eliminates the risk of being lock-in by leveraging long-standing, well-proven open industry standards plus Lenovo’s quality commitment.

 * __High Scale and Performance__:  Several large Enterprises and Telco currently have Open Contrail in production, standing up to the challenges of the most massive data center clouds.
 One controller installation can support thousands of virtual machines or Containers.